robseb/rsyocto/doc/guides/4_Python.md

 ### III.
 Connection of the *rsYocto* with *Visual Studio Code Insider*
 * Open *Visual Studio Code Insider*
 * Select on the side bar "**Remote SSH**"
-* Under the tap "**Connections**" should not appear the entries for the previously add entry with the name **"rsYocto"**
+* Under the tap "**Connections**" should appear the entries for the previously add entry with the name **"rsYocto"**
 * Right click on this entry and choose **"Connect Host in current Window"**

   ![Alt text](VisualCodeConfig4.jpg?raw=true "Visual Studio Configuration 4")

   * The first attach attempt takes a little bit longer, because the Visual Studio downloads and install the Visual Studio Code Server
   * **(Be sure that the board is connected to the internet)**
-  * In case that the connection to the board is established successfully a green bottom edge item with **connected symbol** should appear
+  * In case that the connection to the board is established successfully a green iteam with a **connected symbol** should appear

 ### IV.
 Accessing the rootfs files remotely
 *  *Visual Studio Code Insider* can access the rootfs of *rsYocto*